Jason-Skillman/Scriptable-Events/README.md

 You can create an event by going to `Create/Scriptable Events/<Event Type>` in the `Project` window.
 Each event is a scriptable prefab.
 Multible events can be created for your project and different event types exist.
 Some of the primitive event types include void, int, float, string and bool.

 ### Subscribing to an event
-To subscribe to an event you can attach a method to the `OnTrigger` event in the scriptable object.
+To subscribe to an event you can attach a method to the `OnInvoked` event in the scriptable object.

 This is an example of a monobehavior script subscriping to `EventVoid`.
 Note: Dont forget to unsubscribe from the event when you no longer need to.